 Mindfulness is a central part of our approach to treatment.
 Mindfulness practices help clients learn to stay in the present moment and cope with stress.
 They also help clients manage difficult feelings that arise without resorting to drug or alcohol use or other coping mechanisms.
-Depending which Ranch facility you choose, mindfulness approaches might include relaxation therapy, meditation, guided meditation walks, individual and group mindfulness instruction, Native American and contemplative tools, and connections to nature.
+Depending which Ranch facility you choose, mindfulness approaches might include relaxation, meditation or individual or group mindfulness instruction.
 Many clients continue these practices when they leave treatment, as mindfulness can be a valuable relapse prevention tool.

 Mindfulness is the intentional, nonjudgmental self-focus on one’s thoughts and feelings as they occur in the moment.
 The practice of mindfulness dates back thousands of years to Eastern religions.
 Mindfulness therapy often embraces the psycho-spiritual wisdom of East and West to establish a skillful and compassionate recovery environment.

 Mindfulness helps people tap into their natural ability to be present and aware of where they are and what they’re doing.
 It inhibits being overly reactive or overwhelmed by what’s going on in one’s life.
 In addiction treatment, it is often combined with cognitive behavioral therapy.
 It can be practiced through yoga, meditation, relaxation therapy, guided meditation walks, individual and group mindfulness instruction, Native American and contemplative tools or connections to nature.